Hamidalavi/examid-gaming-journey/README.md

 7. Practice in very high sensitivity to make movement better and faster
 8. Bought a **controller freek** in one month later and my aim has improved alot
 9. Since the **Nacon Revolution 5 Pro** has a magnetic joysticks, I tried to set the dead zone to zero for precise aiming and tracking in shooter style games.
 In other style games I use the default settings
-10. Cover the controller with middle, ring and pinky fingers (the controller rests on the fingers and top of metacarpal ); then use the middle knuckle of index finger for pressing R1/L1 buttons, and top knuckle of index finger for pressing R2/L2 buttons
+10. Cover the controller with middle, ring and pinky fingers; then use the middle knuckle of index finger for pressing R1/L1 buttons, and top knuckle of index finger for pressing R2/L2 buttons
 11. When using ten fingers, I kept my index and middle fingers up to prevent clicking the triggers, but I prefer to using eight fingers
-12. Depending on the direction of aiming, movement and using back paddles of the controller, I use 360° of the thumb knuckle (top edges of finger) and thumb muscle itself for controlling the joysticks.
+12. Depending on the direction of aiming and movement, I use 360° of the thumb knuckle (fingertip) and thumb muscle itself for controlling the joysticks.
 Remember that **Hold the controller on your fingers to give your thumb muscle enough space to move easily.
 As a result, your action will be faster and more accurate**

-> [!WARNING]
-**Don't put all your fingers' knuckle behind the controller to click the back buttons of the controller comfortably.
-This will limit the thumb muscle's range of motion and significantly reduce your accuracy**

 > [!IMPORTANT]
 **These directions may change slightly as you pay attention to the game; so I don't recommend to overthink about these sticks and directions; just play and have fun with your controller**

-13. First aim at the target, then start strafing for a better accuracy.
-I assume **I have stick and move layout** and applying pressure or tension on joystick for tracking enemies (actually, it's a **default layout**); so it works the opposite of mouse input with lighter tension
+13. Applying **one time** pressure or tension on joystick then just move it lightly **all time** for tracking enemies; so it works exactly like mouse input with lighter tension in glass pad
+14. Use strafing for a better accuracy
-14. These two fators **reaction** and **smoothness** are very important.
+15. These two fators **reaction** and **smoothness** are very important.
 I tried hard to learn these factors and my aim became very fast and smooth like other pro players.
 I mean my aim is very fast and when I see the enemy while centering, I slow down my aiming by controlling the joystick, so I can get more accurate shots.
 There is no such thing as **flick shot**; in fact, switching on the target in a short time is what people call **flick** and it's achieve by training
-15. Now I'm **focusing on enemies** instead of center dot, crosshair and environment.
+16. Now I'm **focusing on enemies** instead of center dot, crosshair and environment.
 I can play shooter games even without crosshair; it just indicates the middle of the monitor, the main thing is focusing on every pixel you want to do
-16. I considered two speed options for the right joystick.
-First I move my thumb at a highest speed, which is natural for high sensitivity setting.
-Second to track or flick shot enemies I take my thumb finger off the joystick and start moving it again, but this time move it slowly to get a more accurate aiming.
-It's kind of like resetting a mouse position
-17. Finally, the brain optimized the fingers' movements and positions and now my entire focus is on the game
+17. Finally, **the brain optimized the fingers' movements and positions** and now my entire focus is on the game
 18. Congratulations, Examid is now going to be a Pro Player at **controller**

 ---